Software

 • LaTeX - Typesetting system

-• Caddy - Easy to configure and automatic HTTPS
+• Caddy - Easy to configure web host & reverse proxy with automatic HTTPS

-• Docker (Compose) - Easily deploy software using containers
+• Podman - Deploy software using OCI containers

 • Tailscale - WireGuard-based VPN to easily setup private networks + a lot of extras